 The Crash of Southern Airways flight 932

 On the 14th of November in 1970, a McDonnell Douglas DC-9 crashed on final approach to the Huntington Tri-State airport in West Virginia, killing all 75 on board.
-The aircraft had been chartered as Southern Airways flight 932 to carry the Marshall University Football team, along with their coaches and fans (known as boosters) back home to Huntington after a football match in Greenville, North Carolina, which they lost.
+The aircraft had been chartered as Southern Airways flight 932 to carry the Marshall University Football team, along with their coaches and fans (known as boosters) back home to Huntington after a football game in Greenville, North Carolina, which they lost.

 Tri-State airport is surrounded by hills.
 The runway is 828 feet above mean sea level (amsl).
 There was a tree to the east of the outer marker at 990 feet amsl.
 Two rivers passed by the airport at elevations of about 500 feet amsl north, south and west of the airport.